PG-9-9/NexgAI/README.md

 5. **(⭐ DockerHub Pull – coming soon)**

-   *(The image is currently being uploaded and should be available around **4 PM DE time**.
+   *(The image is currently being uploaded and should be available around **July 12, 2025 16:00 GMT+2 time**.
 Due to limited bandwidth, upload is slow.
 Also, the Dockerfile is not yet optimized — expect a larger image size for now.)*

    Once ready, you can pull and run MedBot directly via: